Mesoscopic physics

 Mesoscopic physics is a subdiscipline of condensed matter physics that deals with materials of an intermediate size.
 These materials range in size between the nanoscale for a quantity of atoms (such as a molecule) and of materials measuring micrometres.
 The lower limit can also be defined as being the size of individual atoms.
-At the micrometre level are bulk materials.
+At the microscopic scale are bulk materials.
 Both mesoscopic and macroscopic objects contain many atoms.
 Whereas average properties derived from constituent materials describe macroscopic objects, as they usually obey the laws of classical mechanics, a mesoscopic object, by contrast, is affected by thermal fluctuations around the average, and its electronic behavior may require modeling at the level of quantum mechanics.

 A macroscopic electronic device, when scaled down to a meso-size, starts revealing quantum mechanical properties.
 For example, at the macroscopic level the conductance of a wire increases continuously with its diameter.
 However, at the mesoscopic level, the wire's conductance is quantized: the increases occur in discrete, or individual, whole steps.
-During research, mesoscopic devices are constructed, measured and observed experimentally and theoretically in order to advance understanding of the physics of insulators, semiconductors, metals and superconductors.
+During research, mesoscopic devices are constructed, measured and observed experimentally and theoretically in order to advance understanding of the physics of insulators, semiconductors, metals, and superconductors.
 The applied science of mesoscopic physics deals with the potential of building nanodevices.

 Mesoscopic physics also addresses fundamental practical problems which occur when a macroscopic object is miniaturized, as with the miniaturization of transistors in semiconductor electronics.
 The mechanical, chemical, and electronic properties of materials change as their size approaches the nanoscale, where the percentage of atoms at the surface of the material becomes significant.
 For bulk materials larger than one micrometre, the percentage of atoms at the surface is insignificant in relation to the number of atoms in the entire material.
 The subdiscipline has dealt primarily with artificial structures of metal or semiconducting material which have been fabricated by the techniques employed for producing microelectronic circuits.

 There is no rigid definition for mesoscopic physics but the systems studied are normally in the range of 100 nm (the size of a typical virus) to 1 000 nm (the size of a typical bacterium): 100 nanometers is the approximate upper limit for a nanoparticle.
 Thus, mesoscopic physics has a close connection to the fields of nanofabrication and nanotechnology.
 Devices used in nanotechnology are examples of mesoscopic systems.
 Three categories of new electronic phenomena in such systems are interference effects, quantum confinement effects and charging effects.